tormi/WunderWay/delivering-projects/qms-controlling-documents-and-records.md

 title: Controlling Documents & Records
 ---

-Controlling documents and records is the way that we maintain our process documents, how and where we archive and ensuring that everyone is using the most current version.
+As the WunderWay is a living, breathing reference of what we do and how we do it, it's important that we control the way changes are dealt with.

-##QMS Change Requests
+##WunderWay Change Requests

-The QMS Change Request log is owned by the QMS Manager and is reviewed daily.
-Requests that are considered a priority are reviewed by the QMS Manager and another suitably qualified person.

-Changing any part of the QMS effectively changes how we operate as a business.
-It's important that we continue to evolve and adapt in order to improve but the changes need to be managed carefully.
-We manage all change requests and implementations via Rally.
+Changes are raised either as pull requests or issues in GitHub.
+Those changes are reviewed weekly and implemented when necessary.

+When we implement changes to the WW then we affect the whole group so be sure to consider the change you're making.
+If you've tried out a new process or tool locally then include the results of your test in the pull request or issue so that we can make decisions on the change requests more easily.
+Plus, it's good to keep a record of the reasons for change in GitHub so we can refer back later on.

-If you'd like to request a change (however big or small) then please create a user story and add it to the [Wunderroot > QMS backlog](https://rally1.rallydev.com/#/18084711157d/backlog).
+If you're not sure about how to go about requesting a change then take a look at [How to edit the WunderWay] (/about-this-site/how-edit-wunderway/).
 Try to be as descriptive as possible.

-Changes raised here will be reviewed periodically.
-If your request is urgent please speak to one of the Steve's.

-The QMS change requests process:
+All changes will follow this simple process

 <ul>
 	<li>Review and prioritise the changes requests once per week</li>
-	<li>Review each change request with suitably experienced staff to identify:
+	<li>Changes are reviewed with designers/developers/managers/sales as appropriate to identify:
 	<ul>
-		<li>The necessity of the change (if this was the result of a non-conformity does it require a process change, a document change or training)</li>
+		<li>Do we really need a change (if this was the result of a non-conformity does it really need a change or would a document or training do the job?)</li>
-		<li>The priority of the change</li>
-		<li>The impact of the change (disruption, training)</li>
+		<li>Is it urgent or can it wait?</li>
+		<li>If we make the change, how will it affect others?
+Will we need to provide training?</li>
-		<li>The value delivered by the change</li>
+		<li>What's the value of the change</li>
-		<li>New documentation required</li>
-		<li>Changes required to the Management Reviews and Internal Audits</li>
+		<li>What new documentation or tools does this require?</li>
+		<li>Does this affect the management reviews or internal audits?</li>
 	</ul>
-	<li>Advise the requester of the outcome by email</li>
-	<li>Agree a plan for implementation
+	<li>Plan how we implement the change
 	<ul>
-		<li>Responsibility</li>
-		<li>Date for implementation</li>
+		<li>Who is responsible?</li>
+		<li>When do we implement?</li>
-		<li>Notify affected staff of the changes ahead of the implementation date</li>
+		<li>Notify affected staff of the changes before it's implemented</li>
-		<li>Requirements for testing (if applicable)</li>
 	</ul>
 	<li>Carry out the implementation</li>
 	<ul>
 		<li>Documents updated</li>
 		<li>Document versions updated and archived</li>
-		<li>Cross reference the change request ID with supporting documentation (where applicable)</li>
-		<li>Change request log updated to record the changes</li>
-		<li>If amending the QMS, add a summary of what is included in the latest version</li>
+		<li>Make a note about the implementation in the pull request and close it</li>
 		<li>Email to staff to advise that the changes are live</li>
 	</ul>
-	<li>During the weekly review ensure that changes that have been implemented are recorded in the log</li>
 </ul>

-The effectiveness and operational impact will be reviewed during the Management Reviews and Internal Audits.

-All notes relating to the decisions made will be recorded in the <a href="https://rally1.rallydev.com/#/18084711157d/backlog">QMS Change Request Log</a>.

 ## Control of Documents